 Seventh-day Adventists recognise that families are the building blocks of community, the church and society.
 We believe God created families to nurture warm, meaningful and loving relationships, and to discover what it is to love and be loved.
 In families, children develop beliefs, values, and attitudes which translate into behavioural patterns that shape their future and the future of their communities.

-The primary role of the Family Ministries department is to partner with leaders at every level of the church structure to support families in the church and in their local communities by:
+In line with the world church theme 'I Will Go', the primary role of the Family Ministries department is to partner with leaders at every level of the church structure to support families in the church and in their local communities by:

 - recognising the great diversity of modern families